mlzxy/caffe-fpga-opencl/doc/net.cl.md

 ## Kernel code

 All layers kernel code are based on above utility macros, and you will find the kernel code is very minimal because of the help from those macros.
-For example, convLayer:
+For example, if you are familiar with [how 2d convolution works](http://cs231n.stanford.edu/slides/winter1516_lecture7.pdf), code belong will be very relevant and understandable.

 ```OpenCL